actuallyrizzn/puppet-engine/README.md

 ## Acknowledgments

+- **Original Puppet Engine Project** - This Python implementation is based on the original Node.js Puppet Engine
 - Twitter API for social media integration
 - OpenAI and xAI for LLM capabilities
 - Solana Foundation for blockchain infrastructure